kmgowda/SBK/README.md

 *In the future, many more storage systems drivers will be plugged in*

 We welcome open source developers to contribute to this project by adding a driver for your storage device and any features to SBK.
 Refer to :
-* [[Contributing to SBK](https://github.com/kmgowda/sbk/blob/master/README.md#contributing-to-sbk)] for the Contributing guidelines.
+* [Contributing to SBK](https://github.com/kmgowda/sbk/blob/master/README.md#contributing-to-sbk) for the Contributing guidelines.
-* [[Add your storage driver to SBK](https://github.com/kmgowda/sbk/blob/master/README.md#add-your-driver-to-sbk)] to know how to add your driver (storage device driver or client) for performance benchmarking.
+* [Add your storage driver to SBK](https://github.com/kmgowda/sbk/blob/master/README.md#add-your-driver-to-sbk) to know how to add your driver (storage device driver or client) for performance benchmarking.

+> **_SBK can be deployed in a distributed clusters too using [SBK-RAM](https://github.com/kmgowda/SBK/tree/master/sbk-ram)_**

 ## Build SBK